 Bear in mind that no contract can guarantee the quality of the builder; so always make sure you seek several quotes and take up references.
 They also can’t stop things going wrong.

-However, good contracts do give you and your builder the legal framework needed to protect your project and provide a method of sorting out any problems that do occur.
+But they do give you and your builder the legal framework needed for your project and a method of sorting out any problems that do occur.